bielrabasa/TheSeed_GameEngine/README.md

   * Components:
     - Transform: stores the information of the local position, rotation and scale.
 Global position is calculed by their parent transform.
-    - Mesh: stores the mesh that is rendering every frame.
+    - Mesh: stores the meshes that are rendering every frame.
-    - Texture: stores the texture rendering on the mesh, can be changed to print no texture, or to print default checkers texture.
+    - Texture: stores the texture rendering on the component mesh meshes, can be changed to print no texture, or to print default checkers texture.
+    - Camera: stores the information of a camera Frustum, can be set to main camera in inspector to render in the Game window.

- * Drag and drop:
+ * Drag to scene:
-   - Any FBX can be dropped on the scene.
+   - Any FBX or DAE can be dropped on the scene.
 A game object will be created with child objects that store their meshes, if the FBX has a texture, and is loaded in Assets folder, it will be loaded automatically.
-   - Any PNG and DDS image can be dropped on the scene.
+   - Any PNG, DDS or TGA image can be dropped on the scene.
 This will be loaded as the selected game object texture (creating a Texture Component if there isn't one yet).

-***
-## Possible Crashes:
- * Having a Texture Component and an **empty** Mesh Component in the same object.
-(Solved in the next patch)
+ * Demo scene:
+   - A demo scene is loaded from the start.
+   - A camera is created and set to main camera (it has a predefined script to test Play/Stop/Pause/Speed buttons).

 ***
 Github adress: https://github.com/bielrabasa/TheSeed_GameEngine